Jhasparr/Jhasparr/README.md

 - 👀 I’m interested in ...
 Web Development, Python, Javascript, Web apps and andriod development
 - 🌱 I’m currently learning ...Bsics of Web Development
 - 💞️ I’m looking to collaborate on ...Web Development
-- 📫 How to reach me ... jasperezepue@gmail.com

 <!---
 Jhasparr/Jhasparr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.